Inventory Basics - Inventory Management

 Sweet Little Devils makes and sells cookies, candies, coffee drinks, and other cafe items.
 Some items are made from scratch, while others are bought and sold.
 They also ship direct to customers, who order products from their web site, www.sweetlittledevils.com.
 Unbeknownst to them, their actions are being used in this guide to show the entire world how to set up an effective inventory system.

 The Elements of a Pretty Good Inventory System

 We like our Clearly Inventory software.
 We think it’s easy to use, and we know that it will help you become more productive.
 But no matter how good we think it is, it will fail to help you if you don’t do some very basic things.

-The purpose of this section of the Inventory Basics Guide is to walk you through the absolute basic attributes of a pretty good inventory management system and to instruct you in detail about how to implement our recommendations.
+The purpose of this section of the Getting Started Guide is to walk you through the absolute basic attributes of a pretty good inventory management system.
+And to instruct you in detail about how to implement our recommendations.

-We say “pretty good” because there are no perfect ways to create the elements of an inventory management system, but there are lots of bad ways.
-You may be able to improve on our recommendations or your enterprise may have to do things differently, but if you follow our recommendations, you’ll wind up with a pretty good system.
+We say “Pretty Good” because there are no perfect ways to create the above elements, but there are lots of bad ways.
+You may be able to improve on our recommendations or your enterprise may have to do things differently but if you follow our recommendations you’ll wind up with a pretty good system.

 The Critical Elements of a Pretty Good Inventory System

-- Location labels that are easy to read and unambiguous
+- done Location Labels that are easy to read, and unambiguous

-- Most important: people who know and follow good policies
+- done Most Important: People who know and follow good policies

 Before we get into each of the above elements in more detail, let’s take a moment to explain why these elements are so important.